mp-se/gravitymon/src_docs/source/hardware.rst

 I would suggest that you try how it fits into the PET tube before soldering it to the PCB.
 Make sure that the battery is attached since this will be a really tight fit.

+You also need to desolder (remove) the RED ON LED from the ESP32 or the battery power will be reduced a lot.

 .. image:: images/esp32.jpg
   :width: 500
   :alt: Mounting esp32